 - Estate Tax: An estate tax is a tax imposed on cash or property of the deceased when it passes on to the heirs.
 Estate taxes can be detrimental to small businesses that are passed from generation to generation.
-The moving industry is primarily comprised of thousands of small businesses, like these San Antonio moving companies or this mover in Atlanta.
+The moving industry is primarily comprised of thousands of small businesses.
 Owners of these small moving companies would love to be able to pass the businesses they’ve worked so hard to build on to their sons and daughters.
 By encouraging Congress to pass estate tax reform, the industry hopes to protect its small business members.

 - Federal Diesel Fuel Tax: Transporters must pay a federal fuel tax on all the diesel they purchase.
 However, these same transporters also handle a large number of the military household good shipments to help service men and women and their families relocate from one base to the next.
 After completing a move, the moving companies charge the government for their services, including recouping the diesel fuel tax.
 Many argue that it would be a lot easier if they just weren’t taxed in the first place.